wblabio/wgact/src/readme.txt

 * Google Consent Mode
 * Google Dynamic Remarketing Choice for all Business Verticals
 * Microsoft Advertising Pixel with Purchase and all Remarketing Events
-* Twitter Pixel with Purchase and all Remarketing Events
+* Twitter Ads Pixel with Purchase and all Remarketing Events
-* Pinterest Pixel with Purchase and all Remarketing Events
+* Pinterest Ads Pixel with Purchase and all Remarketing Events
 * Advanced Order Deduplication

 Have a look at the full feature list over [here](https://docs.woopt.com/wgact/#/features?id=available-features).